Performing Prior-Art Search in Pharmaceutical Domain – A Structured Approach – Webinar

 Well, that was all in the analysis of Pharma patents.
 Now, my colleague Harsha will give you a summary or recap of the whole session.

 Harsha Agarwal Speaking – Yes, thank you, Pooja!
 That was very elaborative and in-detailed explanation of how to perform analysis in the domain.
 So, just to summarise what all we’ve covered today through these presentations, I will take you through just an overview of prior-art search in pharmaceutical domain.

-Once we know what keywords are, then we create the term-sets using various sources as we discussed like PubChem, ChemSpider, and other research articles related to the domain.
+Once we know what keywords are, then we create the term-sets using various sources.
+Like PubChem, ChemSpider, and other research articles related to the domain.
 At the same time, we also identify broader keywords that could be function based or broader chemical class based.

 The third step is to identify the related classes.
-Again, these are based on different aspects of the technology, and, for example, the indication, the other excipients of the formulation, and, of course, the main chemical compound of the formulation.
+Again, these are based on different aspects of the technology.
+For example, the indication, the other excipients of the formulation.
+And, of course, the main chemical compound of the formulation.

-The fourth step, which takes everything that we’ve done so far together, brings everything done together, is creating prior-art search ind pharmaceutical domain strategies where various combinations of term-sets and classes are used.
+The fourth step, which takes everything that we’ve done so far together.
+It brings everything done together, is creating prior-art search and pharmaceutical domain strategies.
+Where various combinations of term-sets and classes are used.
 Again, we can also perform additional searches such as assignee or inventor based or, also, citation searches.

-An additional part in pharmaceutical searching is also structure based searching where MARKUSH structure can be identified or any particular chemical structure can be identified using a query structure on databases like STN, and, here, also, it’s very important to ensure that the scope of the search is very well-defined.
+An additional part in pharmaceutical searching is also structure based searching.
+Where MARKUSH structure can be identified or any particular chemical structure can be identified.
+It is done using a query structure on databases like STN.
+And, here, also, it’s very important to ensure that the scope of the search is very well-defined.

 Analysis & Evaluating Relevance

-In this, again, excipients and delivery agents become important, because we want to see what all is happening in the domain and we want to see a larger picture, and thus different aspects of the technology becomes important.
+In this, again, excipients and delivery agents become important.
+It is because we want to see what all is happening in the domain.
+And we want to see a larger picture, and thus different aspects of the technology becomes important.